 What Bluetooth Helmet Has the Best Range?

-The range of the Sena Momentum Evo is advertised as up to 1.2 miles or around 2km.
+The range of the Sena Stryker is advertised as up to 1.2 miles or around 2km.
 However, in practical terms, you’ll be able to communicate with someone who’s around half a mile to three-quarters of a mile away.

-The Bluetooth you get in the Sena Momentum Evo – our pick for the best Bluetooth helmet on the market – is the same as the Sena 30K.
-After using the Sena 30K for two years, one motorcyclist said that their hands-on experience of the range was about half a mile to three-quarters of mile – basically as long as he could still spot the other rider in the distance.
+The Bluetooth you get in the Sena Stryker – our pick for the best Bluetooth helmet on the market – is the same as the Sena 50S.
+After using the older Sena 30K (which boasts a similar range) for two years, one motorcyclist said that their hands-on experience of the range was about half a mile to three-quarters of mile – basically as long as he could still spot the other rider in the distance.